Milk Thistle Benefits, Side Effects and Dosage - Dr. Axe

 • It can be consumed in tea, tincture, extract, pill or powder form, making it easy to incorporate into your daily diet.

-• Although it’s generally safe, you should talk to your doctor before starting supplementation if you are taking any medications or experience side effects like digestive distress.
+• Although it’s generally safe, you should talk to your healthcare professional before starting supplementation if you are taking any medications or experience side effects like digestive distress.

 More Nutrition